IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

   PUB->>SUB: Send Notifications about updates and events<br> POST /notifications HTTP/1.1
 ```

-## Subscription initiated by 3rd party
+# Subscription initiated by 3rd party

-Making it possible to subscribe a 3rd party to receive Notifications CAN raise an security issue.
+Making it possible to subscribe a 3rd party to receive Notifications can raise an security issue.
-For example, if Error happen during the Subscription request process or a malicious Subscription is requested, this CAN result in unwanted Notification spam.
+For example, if Error happen during the Subscription request process or a malicious Subscription is requested, this can result in unwanted Notification spam.

 Therefore, a subscriber MUST subscribe only themselves, after receiving access to a Logistics Object or get subscribed by the publisher (after access is granted).